by Erin Roca

 About the Author:

 Erin Roca is a magical sex coach & educator who uses lots of tools in her practice: yoga, Reiki, tarot, Theta, subconscious & shadow work, among other things.
 She taught an online workshop on Yoga Magic and you can access HERE right now.
-She lives in Florida, but prefers the mountains to the beach.
-She loves to help people get in touch with their unique sexuality through self-awareness practices and play.
-She believes in being curious and gentle in navigating the ups and downs of being human.
 As an avid swearer, she is the host of the podcast, The Curious Cunt.
-The best way to connect with her is on her website, Instagram, or Facebook
+The best way to connect with her is through her website.

 featured image source